 When replacing the timing belt, your service technician may recommend replacing the water pump as well.
 Typically, water pumps have an expected lifetime of around 200,000km.
 Water pumps are typically inexpensive parts, so most of the expense of the service is labour.
 By replacing your water pump alongside your timing belt instead of waiting for it to fail, you are saving the technician from having to disassemble the coolant system twice.
 That saves both time and money.

 Expert Auto Repair in Victoria, BC

-Parkside Motors has been Victoria’s automotive experts for over 30 years.
+Parkside Motors has been Victoria’s automotive expert for over 30 years.
 Our experienced team prides itself on being approachable, honest, and trustworthy.
 If you are experiencing problems with your vehicle or simply need a regular service, get in touch with Parkside today.